a2o/snoopy/doc/HACKING.md

 - all data sources must build with -Wall -Werror -strict -std=c99 flags (enabled by default);
 - code indentation: 4 spaces, no tabs;
-- reserverd data source names:
+- reserved data source names:
     - snoopy*
 - IMPORTANT: Every data source must have corresponding test(s) in tests/datasource/ directory, which enables automated testing for all upcoming changes.
 This